AdobeDocs/commerce-operations.en/help/configuration/storage/multi-master-masterdb.md

 ## Configure Commerce to use the master databases

-After setting up a total of three master databases, use the Magento command line to configure Magento to use them.
+After setting up a total of three master databases, use the command line to configure Commerce to use them.
 (The command sets up database connections and distributes tables among the master databases.)

 ### First steps